 Cardboard Palm Tree only looks like a palm.
 It's a Cycad native to Mexico and is much easier to please indoors than a real palm because of its tolerance of dry air.

 This shrub-like plant is a semi-succulent that holds water in its thick trunk, so it won't mind if you occasionally forget to water.
 Don't allow the soil to get too dry, though, or this plant may drop its leaves.

 This potted palm is about as low-maintenance as you could hope for.
 You'll never need to prune, because it grows in a rosette from the trunk, creating a full, leafy plant -- from the base to the top.
 The stems can grow several feet long and are covered with thick, fuzzy leaves that feel dry and papery like cardboard.

 Male or female cone-like structures will form on separate Z. furfuracea plants.
 Don't bother collecting the seeds because they're not viable.
 (See "Propagation" below.)

 Repot in spring when the plant becomes root-bound.
 Use a heavy container to prevent toppling, because plants can get top-heavy.
 Older plants can be top-dressed instead by replacing the top 2-3 in (5-7.5 cm) of soil with fresh soil.

 Origin: Eastern Mexico

 Height: Grows slowly, but can reach up to 6 ft (1.8 m) indoors

 Water: Water thoroughly then allow top 2 in (5 cm) to dry out before watering again.
 Put it in a pot with drainage holes to prevent soggy soil.
 Cardboard palm grows the most spring through fall, so cut back on water in the winter months.
-Avoid getting water on the base of the plant or the foliage, which can cause this desert-dweller to rot.
+Avoid getting water on the base of the plant or the foliage, which can cause this semi-succulent to rot.
 Water the potting mix only.